AmithBV0606/NextJs-Part-5/README.md

     - Implementing custom hooks.
     - Using React class components.

-## Server-only Code - Seperation of server-only code
+## Server-only Code - Seperation of server-only code (1st Server component pattern)

 - Some code is specifically designed to run exclusively on the server.